gkevinb/escola-capoeira-vue/README.md

 # New Server

-admin dotroll
+admin.dotroll.com

+Login, and go to escolacapoeira domain settings.

+Cpanel -> FTP

+Add new FTP account, set up username and password.

+Könyvtár
+/home/escolacapoeira/ (leave blank)

+Use FileZilla to connect to the server.

+And upload contents of `dist` directory to `/home/escolacapoeira/public_html`.

-Also when deploying remember to clear Nginx cache.
+Also when deploying remember to clear Nginx cache. (not seen anywhere on admin page)